Step by Step Instructions

 - Repeat as needed for additional hyperlinks.

-The ET CETERA (ETC) category is a catch-all for articles that don’t find into any other category.
+The ET CETERA (ETC) category is a catch-all for articles that don’t fit into any other category.

 We reserve the right to reassign articles to more appropriate categories at our discretion.

 Here are the excerpt guidelines.
-Excerpts should be approximately 250 characters.
-The first two and a half lines of text from your article usually works out to be the right number of characters.
+Excerpts should be approximately twenty words.
+The first two and a half lines of text from your article usually works out to be the right number.
 (This will often be identical with the lead sentence of your first paragraph.)
 This is what the excerpt box looks like.
 It is directly under the text area:

 BindleSnitch requires that each article have a “featured image.”
 The featured image helps to differentiate articles from each other.
 They give readers an instantaneous first impression about the contents that they will be reading when they click on your article.
 Articles with featured images outperform articles without featured images.